meistens/nodeRouting/README.md

 It covers;

-- Creating a server and a function to 'listen';
+- Creating a server and a function for request and response;
+- Writing another function to 'listen' for/catch requests made by the server;
+- Using the filesystem to select a file to route (using the http module);
-- Routing and rerouting using a switch-case statement;
+- Routing and rerouting using a switch-case statement (if-else statement was confusing to use in this scenario);
-- Implementing status codes (for some reason, routes and reroutes throws a blank page and illegal on the terminal without em...);

-All with NodeJs (and the rest as seen on the heading).
+- Implementing status codes;
+- And bunch of stuff the docs on NodeJs site covers...

-To run the server, open your terminal, type **node app** and voila!
+To run the server, open your terminal, type **node app**.

+If you see a message on your terminal, starting with 'Mein Freund....', it means it works!

 ## Available Routes